nimbella/docs/docs/workbench-deploy-from-GitHub.md

 # Deploy from GitHub.

-What's nice about the Workbench is that you can deploy your projects that are stored on your GitHub account.
+What's nice about the Workbench is that you can deploy your projects directly from your GitHub repositories.

 To deploy a project from a directory, run `project deploy github:username/directory`.